Arcana/node-dota2/README.md

 * Create a blank file named 'sentry' in the tests directory.
 * Attempt to log-in, you'll receive Error 63 - which means you need to provide a Steam Guard code.
 * Set the Steam Guard code in `config.js` and launch again.

+### Extending

+Read the blog entry https://blog.rjackson.me/extending-node-dota2/ for how to contribute and expand the function set.